Donald Trump Prostitute Urination Scandal — Other Outlets Had The Dossier For Months But Didn’t Publish It

 Right-leaning, libertarian and pro-Trump outlets have of course been skeptical.

-A columnist at The Herald Sun argues that by publishing the dossier BuzzFeed has blown journalistic credibility right out of the water.
+A columnist at The Herald Sun argues that by publishing the dossier, BuzzFeed has blown journalistic credibility right out of the water.

 Buzzfeed is a youth-oriented, liberal media outlet famous for its viral lists and punchy, share-able content.